chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 - In all other cases: `Result<T, TError>`.

-Of course, we could have gone away with one single type, but at the expense of complicated signatures.
+Of course, we could have gone away with one single type, but at the expense of complicated type signatures.
 The correspondence is as follows:

 Type             | Alternatives
 -----------------|-------------